thevoid12/braincells/aws/aws-solutions-architect/load-balancer.md

 #### steps on how it works:
 - **step 1:** create a bunch of instances or a url or a ip where the alb needs to redirect traffic
 - **step 2:** here we will create a bunch of instances. each instance will have its own security group for inbound or outbound trafic filteration.
-- **step3:** group instances or ip or container or whatever toger using target group. ideally the alb will redirect target groups <a href= "https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html">target group</a>
+- **step3:** group instances or ip or container or whatever together using target group. ideally the alb will redirect target groups <a href= "https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html">target group</a>
 - **step 4:** so note that alb will also have its own security group
 - **step 5:** you can set up rules on how to route the traffic (based on url,ip,query param etc etc) and you can also set the priority of alb. you can also route to a custom message as well .
 ALBs can route traffic to different Target Groups based on URL Path, Hostname, HTTP Headers, and Query Strings.
 - **step 6:** we can also make some changes in the security group of the instances such a way that it allows traffic only from the security group of loadbalancer(only from load balancer)